cristian-fleischer/omanotes/README.md

 That note is `contrib/showcase.md`.
 Open it to see what the editor draws over plain Markdown.

-Fork of [omawrite](https://github.com/omacom/omawrite) by David Heinemeier Hansson, MIT.
+Based on [omawrite](https://github.com/omacom/omawrite) by David Heinemeier Hansson, MIT.
 The editing surface, autosave, atomic writes, crash recovery, portal dialogs and theme following all come from there.
 What Omanotes adds is the vault sidebar, the inline Markdown styling, syntax highlighting, tables,